jmenglund/pandas-charm/README.rst

 The name
 --------

-pandas-charm got its name from the library pandas and an acronym for CHARacter Matrix.
+pandas-charm got its name from the library pandas plus an acronym for CHARacter Matrix.